 THE LAST REFUGE: SIENNA 16

-For all constrained conditions, abnormal malnutrition, and progressive dynamics of diseases, dedicated personnel had fixed up the orphanage with minimal living conditions.
+For all constrained conditions, abnormal malnutrition, and progressive dynamics of diseases, dedicated personnel fixed up the orphanage with minimal living conditions.
 A spacious premise on the ground floor of the former club was now reshaped into a dining room and an activity room in the daytime and a bedroom area at night.
 The educational program was scheduled with shifts.
-Young educated used to render assistance within a small kitchen, lent helping hands in clean-up: for all these gaining points.
-They used to spend free time playing with toys and singing at the choir.
-The professor had been progressively frustrated with the increasing infantile mortality in Warsaw ghetto and scenes with children passing away on the streets used to devitalize the old doctor in his middle sixties.
-In Korczak’s judgment, the little residence of the ghetto had a right to die with dignity at the very least, yet there was a little dignity in dying of starvation and disease on the pavement.
-The Sienna 16 orphanage was neighbored with social service, aimed to assist breastfeeding mothers.
-Professor Korczak used to observe some care recipients and provided his colleges with studies, a passive means of making a contribution to medicine.
+Young educated used to render assistance within a small kitchen and lent helping hands in clean-up: for all these gaining points.
+They used to spend their free time playing with toys and singing in the choir.
+The professor had been progressively frustrated with the increasing infantile mortality in the Warsaw ghetto and scenes with children passing away on the streets used to devitalize the old doctor in his middle sixties.
+In Korczak’s judgment, the little residents of the ghetto had a right to die with dignity at the very least, yet there was little dignity in dying of starvation and disease on the pavement.
+The Sienna 16 orphanage was neighbored by social services, aimed to assist breastfeeding mothers.
+Professor Korczak used to observe some care recipients and provided his colleagues with studies, a passive means of making a contribution to medicine.

-With the onset of May 1942, doctor Korczak, an elderly man exhausted by systematic malnutrition, psychologically depressed, set up a notebook.
+With the onset of May 1942, doctor Korczak, an elderly man exhausted by systematic malnutrition, and psychologically depressed, set up a notebook.
 All while spending nights within a shared bedroom area next to his pupils, the professor used to make notes, conventionally much more philosophical than eventful.
-In the same period of time, Adam Czerniakow, the head of the Warsaw Judenrat, appealed to all adults to perform one’s best efforts to make sure the survival of children within these terrible times.
-In that very may Judenrat gave out the installation of children playgrounds within the ghetto and as late as June 7, 1942, Janusz Korczak was among 500 attendees of the inauguration of the first playground next to the office of Judenrat.
+During the same period of time, Adam Czerniakow, the head of the Warsaw Judenrat, appealed to all adults to perform their best efforts to make sure the survival of children during these terrible times.
+On that very day Judenrat gave out the installation of children’s playgrounds within the ghetto and as late as June 7, 1942, Janusz Korczak was among 500 attendees of the inauguration of the first playground next to the office of Judenrat.
 The first weeks of July witnessed an eruption of violence towards men and women, regarded by Germans as ‘smugglers’, in fact, the last tiny line of supply in the ghetto.
 It was the building at Sienna 16, that doctor Korczak and his children left towards the infamous Umschlagplatz in the northern part of the ghetto in early August with a one-way route.